 Old tram towers and other evidence of past mining activity is evident along the trail.
-At the 2.5-mile mark the trail reaches the top of a hill and passes an old wood building with a metal roof.
+At 2.6 miles the trail reaches the top of a hill and passes an old wood building with a metal roof.

-The grade now abates, climbing gently towards the lake.
+The grade abates and the trail now climbs gently towards the lake.
 Several wood mining buildings with metal siding and roofs are seen to the right (west) in the flower-filled meadow below the trail.
 (Stay on the road.
 The area around Blue Lake is private property.)

 Straight ahead the craggy ridge forming the head of East Basin fills the skyline while to the west you will see La Junta Peak (13,472-ft.) and Wasatch Mountain (13,555-ft.).

-Follow the road for another 0.5 miles as it winds through meadows to a rocky overlook above the lake.
-Blue Lake (12,220-ft.) lies nestled in a rocky basin surrounded by peaks over 13,000-ft.
+Follow the road for another 0.4 miles as it winds through meadows to a rocky overlook above the lake.
+Blue Lake (12,220-ft.) lies nestled in a rocky East Basin surrounded by peaks towering over 13,000-ft.
 From this vantage point you can see pipes and other mining debris strewn around the lake.

 After taking a break return the way you came, enjoying the wildflowers, waterfalls and views to the north of the peaks rising above the Telluride valley.

 Driving directions from Telluride: Drive east through Telluride on Colorado Avenue for a little over 2.0 miles past the Pandora Mill to a large unmarked parking area.
 Park here if you are driving a 2WD vehicle.
-4WD is recommended beyond this point.
+High clearance AWD / 4WD is recommended beyond this point.

-If you are in a 4WD follow the dirt road, marked as Forest Road #636 on maps, for 2.0-miles up a series of switchbacks to the Bridal Veil Power plant.
+If you are in a hHigh clearance AWD / 4WD follow the dirt road, marked as Forest Road #636 on maps, for 2.0-miles up a series of switchbacks to the Bridal Veil Power plant.
 The road gets rougher and rockier as you climb.

 Parking is VERY limited at the top and fills up early in the morning.
 Be sure not to block the gate.
-If there is no parking, turn around and go back down the road until you find a safe, wide spot in the road to park out of the flow of traffic and not on private property.
-A good place to park is at the base of the waterfall and then walk 0.8-miles up the road.
+If there is no parking, turn around and go back down the road until you find a safe, wide spot along the road to park out of the flow of traffic and not on private property.
+A good place to park is at the base of the waterfall.
+From the waterfall walk 0.8-miles up the road.